Doctor's Dozen and Sunrise trails

 These trails are found on the northeast side of the Powder Mountain

-resort area, at an average altitude of 8700 feet.
-The Doctor's Dozen
+resort area, at an average elevation of 8700 feet.
+The riding season will

 be late June through September.
 The trails are easier-intermediate in